 - Adding semolina and rice flour will make the fritters crispier.

 - Adding rice flour also prevents the bhajjis/fritters from absorbing more oil.
 This helpul tip was shared by Chef DEVWRAT JATEGAONKAR.

-- Fry fritters over medium flame only.
+- Fry fritters over low to medium flame only.

 - Use oil with high smoke point eg; Refined groundnut oil as it can sustain high temperature.